CERT-Polska/karton/docs/getting_started.rst

     if __name__ == "__main__":
         FooBarConsumer().loop()

-If we now run the consumer and spawn a few "foobar" tasks we should get a few foobars in return:
+If we now run the consumer and spawn a few "foobar" tasks we should get a few foobars logs in return:

 .. code-block:: none